Plumtree Village: Social History and Amenities

 - to describe local amenities for people visiting the area or thinking of moving to the village.

-It is complementary to the existing Plumtree Parish Council website, see below.
+It is complementary to the Plumtree Church and Plumtree Parish Council websites, see below.

 Plumtree Parish Council Website

 The mobile-friendly Plumtree Parish Council website is concerned specifically with making the workings of the parish council available to residents and ratepayers, in accordance with the Transparency code for smaller authorities.
 It contains the following information: